 We commission long-form criticism, journalism and photography that focuses on Australian music.

 The articles we are most keen to feature are those that tell a distinct narrative.
 This could be a profile of a musician or band—established or relatively unknown; it could be a story about an under-appreciated juncture in Australian music history; it could be the history of a strange, underground label or an outsider musician.
 These pieces should take the reader into the world of the subject and build a detailed and interesting story.

 We don’t discriminate by genre—as long as it’s a good story, it’s okay by us.

-We are especially interested in pieces that go outside of Sydney and Melbourne.
+We are especially interested in hearing about pieces that go outside of Sydney and Melbourne.

 As we work on an intermittent schedule, pieces can’t date quickly.